dlstreamer/dlstreamer/samples/gstreamer/README.md

     * [gvaattachroi](./gst_launch/gvaattachroi/README.md) - demonstrates how to use gvaattachroi to define the regions on which the inference should be performed
     * [LVM embeddings](./gst_launch/lvm/README.md) - demonstrates generation of image embeddings using the Large Vision CLIP model
     * [License Plate Recognition Sample](./gst_launch/license_plate_recognition/README.md) - demonstrates the use of the Yolo detector together with the optical character recognition model
+    * [Vision Language Model Sample](./gst_launch/gvagenai/README.md) - demonstrates how to use the `gvagenai` element with MiniCPM-V for video summerization
     * [Custom Post-Processing Library Sample - Detection](./gst_launch/custom_postproc/detect/README.md) - demonstrates how to create custom post-processing library for YOLOv11 tensor outputs conversion to detection metadata using GStreamer Analytics framework
     * [Custom Post-Processing Library Sample - Classification](./gst_launch/custom_postproc/classify/README.md) - demonstrates how to create custom post-processing library for emotion classification model outputs conversion to classification metadata using GStreamer Analytics framework
 2. C++ samples